omeka/omeka-s-enduser/docs/sites/site_pages.md

 Next you will have the option to apply configuration settings to the entire page.
 Clicking on the gear icon will open the Page layout configuration menu.

 - For Normal flow, you will be able to select a template for the page if your site theme provides one.
+- For Grid, you will see two buttons:
+	- The Preview Layout button will preview the layout in the right-hand drawer.
+This will show you all the blocks currently on the page and their width in terms of the columns on the page.
+It will also show block groups with an extra outline around the group's contents.
-- For Grid, you will be able to select a template for the page, and define the gaps (in pixels) between the columns and rows of blocks.
+	- The Configure Layout button (gear icon) will allow you to select a template for the page, and define the gaps (in pixels) between the columns and rows of blocks.

 If you make a mistake in your page layout settings, you can reset the page to the most recently saved version by clicking the "Restore" button.